DHRI-Curriculum/Data-and-Ethics/sections/stages.md

 ## Processed/Transformed

 Processing data puts it into a state more readily available to analysis.
-For instance it could be rendered as **structured data**, i.e., in a table.
-This can also take many forms.
+For instance it could be rendered as **structured data**.
+This can also take many forms, e.g., a table.

 Here are a few you're likely to come across, all representing the same data:

 ### XML